software-development-project-1/software-development-project-1.github.io/material/project-description.md

 >
 > A teacher should be able to add a quiz in the teacher dashboard.
 A quiz has a name, for example, "The capital cities of Europe" and a description, for example, "Learn the capital cities of the European countries" and a published status indicating whether the students can take the quiz or not.
 The teacher should be able to see a list of added quizzes and be able to edit the information of a quiz and delete it.
 >
 > Once a quiz is added, the teacher should be able to add multiple choice questions for the quiz.
 A question has a question content, for example, "What is the capital of Finland?" and a difficulty level, for example "Easy".
-The teacher should be able to see a list of questions of a quiz and be able to edit the information of a question and delete it.
+The teacher should be able to see a list of questions of a quiz and be able to delete it.
 >
 > Questions have multiple answer options, for example, "Helsinki", "Turku" and "Tampere".
 An answer option has an answer option content, for example "Helsinki" and a correctness status indicating whether the answer option is correct or not.
 The teacher should be able to add an answer option for a question, see a list of answer options of a question and be able to delete an answer option.
 >
 > To categorize quizzes, the teacher should be able to add different categories, such as "Vocabulary" and "Geography".
 A category has a name, for example, "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
-The teacher should be able to see a list of added categories and be able to edit the information of a category and delete it.
+The teacher should be able to see a list of added categories and be able to delete it.
 >
 > The student should be able to see a list of published quizzes and take the quizzes by answering the questions of a quiz in the student dashboard.
 After answering a question, the student should get feedback on whether their answer was correct or not.
 >